-The Alexandrian Tradition is organised into covens which operate on a skyclad basis (ritual nudity).
-To become an Alexandrian Initiate one must be initiated by a properly prepared and authorised Alexandrian High Priestess or Priest in a cross-gendered initiation.
+The nature and exact practice of Alexandrian covens may vary from line to line and coven to coven with certain limits.
+However, skyclad practice (ritual nudity) is universally observed as a traditional feature.
+To become an Alexandrian Initiate one must be initiated by a properly prepared and authorised Alexandrian High Priestess or Priest in a cross-sex initiation.
 Our traditional initiatory rites must be used without subtraction, as passed through each lineage from the original Alexandrian coven.
+Lineage is traced via cross-sex initiation (female to male to female etc.) back to the late Alex Sanders and his High Priestesses, such as Maxine.
+While lineage is not oathbound within our tradition it is not a matter of public record and is often considered private.
 It is not possible to “self-initiate” into Alexandrian Wicca.

 Our tradition consists of three grades known as degrees which are usually considered a private matter where an Initiate interfaces with broader society.
-A 1º Initiate is a Priest or Priestess of the tradition; a 3º Initiate is a High Priest or High Priestess of the tradition and a coven Elder.
-The 3º is sometimes reserved for coven leaders.
+A 1º Initiate is a Priest or Priestess of the tradition; a 2º Initiate is a High Priest or High Priestess, and a 3º Initiate is an Elder and often a coven leader.
+A 3º High Priest/ess is completely autonomous in our tradition answering only to the Gods.
+Autonomy does not mean lack of accountability.
 The time between each degree can vary greatly from one lineage to another and depends on the focus and views on the initiatory and training experience of each line and coven.
 In the Alexandrian Tradition one progresses through the degrees; not through time in each grade but through growth within oneself and the Gods.

 Standards of conduct

 Initiation into and elevation within Wicca is a privilege, not a right.
 Initiation is not offered lightly.
 To be initiated into Wicca as a Priest or Priestess one must first be a “proper person.”
-The Elders of a coven determine this with input from those already in the group.
+The Elders of a coven determine this with input from those already in the coven.
 A candidate’s sincerity, character, maturity, personal spiritual focus, level of commitment, sense of ethics, and personality are all factors that are considered.
 In addition, the Elders look for more esoteric signs.
 First and foremost, they must consult with the God and Goddess and obtain their approval.
 The Elders must also consider whether the seeker would bring harm to the Craft or misuse or abuse the Mysteries with which they will be entrusted upon initiation.

 In short, the Elders must rely on their fair and balanced judgement and intuition.
 There must be good personal chemistry between new Initiates and the coven into which they are initiated.
 A person who is generally suitable for initiation may not be accepted into one group but may mesh well with another.
 The Priesthood is not for thrill seekers or glory hogs, and an initiatory path is certainly not wise for mentally, spiritually, or emotionally unbalanced individuals.
 One must also maintain the status of being a proper person once initiated.
 Those unwilling or unable to do so will be asked to leave the coven.
-It is a tenet of Wicca that money is never charged for initiating or teaching our religion.
+It is a tenet of Wicca that money is never charged for training or initiation.
 In the Alexandrian Tradition some covens may suggest reasonable dues simply to serve as a kitty to share the cost for very basic coven expenses (oils, candles, incenses etc.) or may simply pass the Witch hat as expenses arise.
 We have an obligation to maintain the privacy of fellow Initiates.
 Therefore, to reveal the name or identity of another Witch without his or her express prior permission is not appropriate at any time.

 Ways of worship